Consensys/besu-plugins/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Quorum Besu Plugins Code of Conduct](CODE-OF-CONDUCT.md).
+This project and everyone participating in it is governed by the [Besu Plugins Code of Conduct](CODE-OF-CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [quorum@consensys.net].

 ## I just have a quick question

-You'll find us on [Discord](https://discord.com/invite/TCtK3YM) and that's the fastest way to get an answer.
+You'll find us on [Discord](https://discord.gg/hyperledger) and that's the fastest way to get an answer.

 ## How To Contribute